Engagement and Communication

 Current Product Notes

-- The admin pages reviewed for this guide include prayer requests, notifications, direct messages, group chats, and member invitations.
+- The admin pages reviewed for this guide include prayer requests, notifications, direct messages, group chats, room details, and chat moderation actions.

 - Favorites and bookmarks remain member-facing saved-item features.